Persistent Pulmonary Hypertension of the Newborn

 • If there is no shunting of blood, or the blood cannot get from the right to left heart because of a lack of persistent fetal pathways, a neonate may develop poor systemic perfusion, severe acidosis, shock, right ventricular failure, and even death.

-• Any hypoxia, acidosis, or stress that occurs after birth further increases pulmonary vascular resistance.
+• Hypoxia, acidosis, or stress occurring after birth further increases PVR.

 Related to the underlying disease or as a complication of treatment